bootsie123/F1-Web-Viewer/README.md

 #### Coming Soon

-- Nothing yet...
+- Syncing across devices on the same local network

 Have any suggestions?
 Let us know!

 ## Installation